- Becoming sexually active and with whom is a big decision.

 - The decision to have sex for the first time (and every time after) is yours, not anyone else’s!

-- Remember that it’s completely okay to wait to have sex.
+- Remember that it’s completely appropriate to wait to have sex.

 What do I need to know if I’m sexually active or I’m thinking about becoming sexually active?